-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education accepts with gratitude, a donation from the Chippewa Elementary School PTA in the amount of \$5,134.01.
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Coggin, seconded by Ms. Slattery, and approved unanimously (8-0) to accept with gratitude, a donation from the Chippewa Elementary School PTA in the amount of \$5,134.01.
 This donation is for the BOCES Performing Arts Code A2111-4971-30."